 The Year 7/8 students have a slightly different uniform in the form of a black/blue/grey polo tee shirt and a black/blue hooded sweatshirt.

 As teachers cannot be responsible for the safety and security of valuable articles that students bring to school.
 Please leave them at home.

 All visitors must report and sign in at the school office where they will be issued with a visitor’s badge.
 Visitors must make prior arrangements with classroom teachers.

 School does not close early on wet days.
-We recognise that in an increasing percentage of families, both parents go out to work, and that any early closing of school might seriously inconvenience these parents.
-Parents arriving in cars on wet days are warned to drive with extreme care when turning into school driveways. .
+We recognise that in an increasing percentage of families, both parents go out to work, and that any early closing of school might seriously inconvenience parents or their employer.
+Parents arriving in cars on wet days are warned to drive with extreme care when turning into school driveways.

 Important Policies / Procedures